Skip navigation

 What are electronic cigarettes (also known as e-cigarettes, personal vaporizers (PVs) or electronic nicotine delivery systems (ENDS)?

-E-cigarettes are battery-powered vaporizers that simulate tobacco smoking by producing an aerosol that resembles smoke.
+E-cigarettes are electronic vaporizers that simulate tobacco smoking by producing an aerosol that resembles smoke.
 They generally use a heating element known as an atomizer that vaporizes e-liquid, a liquid solution that usually contains a mixture of propylene glycol, vegetable glycerin, nicotine and flavorings; however, some e-liquids do not contain nicotine.

 Are e-cigarettes and e-liquids, regardless of contents, subject to the cigarette tax?